 Excellent (less than 5% of used cars fall into this category)

-- Looks new, is in excellent mechanical condition and needs no reconditioning.
+- Looks new and in excellent mechanical condition.
+Needs no reconditioning.

-- Never had any paint or body work and is free of rust.
+- Never had paint or body work and is rust-free.

 - Clean title history and will pass a smog and safety inspection.

-- Engine compartment is clean, with no fluid leaks and is free of any wear or visible defects.
+- Clean engine compartment with no fluid leaks, and free of wear or visible defects.

 - Complete and verifiable service records.

-- Clean title history, the paints, body, and interior have only minor (if any) blemishes, and there are no major mechanical problems.
+- Clean title history.
+The paint, body and interior have only minor (if any) blemishes.
+No major mechanical problems.

-- Tires match and have substantial tread wear left.
+- Tires match and have substantial tread remaining.

 - A “good” vehicle will need some reconditioning to be sold at retail.

 - Some mechanical or cosmetic defects.
 Needs servicing, but is in reasonable running condition.

 - Clean title history.
 The paint, body and/or interior need work performed by a professional.